BryanJonathan/BryanJonathan/README.md

 # 👋[![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=31A9EC&size=35&center=false&vCenter=true&width=1000&lines=Hi,+there;)](https://git.io/typing-svg)

-I'm Jonathan Bryan, a passionate software developer and tech enthusiast.
-I currently work as a Software Developer at UP Estate. </br>
+I'm Jonathan Bryan, a passionate software developer and tech enthusiast. </br>
 I like programming because I can think about how to solve a problem in many different ways. </br>

 > “Don't panic” — The Hitchhiker's Guide to the Galaxy